House price data produced by the Registers of Scotland.

 |£65,550||Residential||28 Jul 2003|

 © Crown copyright material originating from the Registers of Scotland is reproduced with the permission of the Registers of Scotland.

 This material was last updated on 11 September 2017.
 It covers the period from 18 October 1996 to 31 July 2017.

 If you have found an error with the data please use our feedback form

 Disclaimer - Rightmove.co.uk provides this Registers of Scotland data "as is".
 The burden for fitness of the data relies completely with the user and is provided for informational purposes only.
 No warranty, express or implied, is given relating to the accuracy of content of the Registers of Scotland data and Rightmove plc does not accept any liability for error or omission.

 How can I use the information?
 The Registers of Scotland allows the reproduction of the data which it provides to Rightmove.co.uk free of charge in any format or medium only for research, private study or for internal circulation within an organisation.
 This is subject to it being reproduced accurately and not used in a misleading context.
 The material must be acknowledged as Crown Copyright.
 You are not allowed to use this information for commercial purposes, nor must you copy, distribute, sell or publish the data in any way.

 For any other use of this material, please apply to the Registers of Scotland for a licence.
 You can do this online at www.ros.gov.uk, by email at firstname.lastname@example.org or by writing to Business Development, Registers of Scotland, Meadowbank House, 153 London Road, Edinburgh EH8 7AU.

-Scone, with an overall average price of £212,220 was more expensive than nearby Perth (£159,223), Bridge Of Earn (£146,695) and Errol (£181,419).
+Scone, with an overall average price of £194,280, was similar in terms of sold prices to nearby Errol (£200,996), but was more expensive than Perth (£159,386) and Bridge Of Earn (£158,188).